 There is an exponential growth in demand for Information Technology (IT) to deliver quality solutions in an acceptable timeframe.
 This calls for a change in the strategic mindset of the IT decision makers.

 The traditional KTLO (keep the lights on) philosophy needs to morph into a space where IT becomes an integral part of business improvements, through its application, to drive productivity and processes.
 This message is common today but many organizations lag behind, even though the industry has been moving in this direction for many years.

 Hardware virtualization is the major technology that enabled providers to introduce IaaS as a cost-effective, agile solution to the enterprise

 The popularity of cloud computing has increased significantly over the last five years as it became a more viable option for the enterprise.
 The foundation has been laid by companies such as Amazon and Google but issues concerning security, bandwidth requirement and the maturity of the underlying hardware technologies have been a challenge.
 Progress in the hardware industry has led to very stable and agile hardware platforms, enabling cloud providers to address these concerns.
 Many organizations now rely not only on their own network, server and storage environments to provision applications, but also on hybrid and fully cloud-based solutions.
 Hardware virtualization is the major technology that enabled providers to introduce IaaS as a cost-effective, agile solution to the enterprise.
 In combination with application virtualization, it allows for the provisioning of PaaS and SaaS in the same way.

 The introduction of cloud computing, in combination with the fact that hardware is becoming more of a commodity due to the ease of provisioning and monitoring, has yielded the most important and needed characteristic of a successful IT organization today: agility.
-A multitude of challenges have driven the industry to move in this direction, with the most important one being the ability to allow IT providers to deliver quality solutions in more acceptable time frames.
+A multitude of challenges has driven the industry to move in this direction, with the most important one being the ability to allow Information Technology providers to deliver quality solutions in more acceptable time frames.